Skip to main content

 Master-Planned (St. Johns County & Yulee)The Landings at St. Johns, Wild LightMid $400Ks+, multi-gen homes, schools & amenities included

 While Jacksonville’s total crime rate remains higher than the national average (60%-80% higher), overall rates dropped in the last year, and many neighborhoods-especially in Southside and the suburbs-show strong safety ratings.
 Safety scores are one of the top reasons these areas are considered among the Best Neighborhoods to live in Jacksonville for long-term living.
-This section highlights some of the safest places to live in Jacksonville, especially for families and long-term residents.
+This section highlights neighborhoods often noted for residential stability.
+Buyers should consult official public safety data for current crime statistics.

 Crime Snapshot & Perception